 - True Grass Farms, run by Guido Frosini in Valley Ford, Calif.

-- Sandy Arrow Ranch, a 22,500-acre ranch in central Minnesota that is striving to transform itself into a large-scale model for raising organic, grass-fed beef; cleaning the water supply and stopping erosion; and building up carbon in the soil.
+- Sandy Arrow Ranch, a 22,500-acre ranch in central Montana that is striving to transform itself into a large-scale model for raising organic, grass-fed beef; cleaning the water supply and stopping erosion; and building up carbon in the soil.

 And, for what it’s worth, here is a feature story by Whole Foods Market on some of its favorite organic farmers.

 Three organic farming organizations hold conferences every year, which gather hundreds and sometimes thousands of experts and enthusiasts.
 The oldest is put on by Acres USA, which has been holding conferences and publishing stories about commercial organic farming since 1971.
 For many people in the central part of the U.S., it has been the go-to source for tips on large-scale organic and sustainable practices.
 (The February, 2015, issue of the organization’s magazine features an in-depth interview with Texas farmer Jonathan Cobb, who in recent years moved from conventional to biological practices, primarily to withstand droughts.)

 The largest organic farming conference is also the newest–Midwest Organic & Sustainable Education Service, or MOSES.
 Started in 1990, in Wisconsin, it now gathers more than 3,000 attendees to its annual conferences.

 The oldest and largest organic farming gathering in the western part of the U.S. is put on by the Ecological Farming Association, or Eco-Farm.
 It was founded in 1981 and is held each year near Monterey, Calif.